Gobshite Quarterly: History

 R. V. Branham, who grew up in the multi-lingual, multi-ethnic city of Calexico, California, wanted to include formally unacceptable speech in a literary journal.
-In the United States, in the newly globalized world of the early 21st century, marginalized, dismissed and excluded material meant material from beyond the English-speaking world.

 M. F. McAuliffe was born and educated in Adelaide and Melbourne.
 She holds an Honors degree in English from Flinders University and a Graduate Diploma in Art from Swinburne College of Technology.
 After moving to Oregon in 1992 she worked as a MARC editor at Blackwell North America and then in various positions at Multnomah County Library, ultimately working as a copy cataloger.

-McAuliffe began publishing fiction in Damon Knight’s Clarion Awards in 1984.
-Throughout the 1990s she continued to publish fiction in Australian Short Stories (edited by Bruce Pascoe), Overland and The Adelaide Review edited by Christopher Pearson.
+McAuliffe began publishing fiction in Damon Knight's Clarion Awards in 1984.
+Throughout the 1990s she continued to publish fiction in Australian Short Stories (edited by Bruce Pascoe), Overland, and The Adelaide Review edited by Christopher Pearson.
 She also published poetry in Australian literary journals such as Famous Reporter.
 In 1998 she co-authored the poetry collection Fighting Monsters with Judith Steele.

-Branham, Johnson and McAuliffe met at Michigan State University’s Clarion East Workshop in 1981.
+Branham, Johnson and McAuliffe met at Michigan State University's Clarion East Workshop in 1981.
 In 1993, prior to founding Gobshite, Branham served as Urban Jungle Editor for the Portland-based culture and arts periodical, Paperback Jukebox.

 In 2002, McAuliffe co-founded the multilingual journal Gobshite Quarterly with R.V.
 Branham and Richard Johnson.
-In 2006-07 she co-edited the second volume of Broken Word, The Alberta Street Anthology, with Douglas Spangle, Michael Shay, and others.
+In 2006–2007 she co-edited the second volume of Broken Word: The Alberta Street Anthology, with Douglas Spangle, Michael Shay, and others.

 Initially, Gobshite Quarterly was published in standard newsstand magazine format from 2002 to 2004; in 2006 the magazine became a double issue CD-ROM.
 With the collapse of magazine distribution from 2006 through 2008, and closure of bookstore chains Tower Books and Borders, Gobshite Quarterly transitioned to the internet for a few years.
-In Dec.
-2011 and again in March, 2012, a winter/spring 2012 issue #12 was published in collaboration with Publication Studio/Portland.
-Since 2013, Gobshite Quarterly has published two double issues per year, globally distributed through Ingram Spark in a 9”x6”, print on demand, perfect bound, flip-book format.
-The magazine’s Portland offices were originally at NE 14th and Prescott.
+In December 2011 and again in March 2012, a winter/spring 2012 issue #12 was published in collaboration with Publication Studio/Portland.
+Since 2013, Gobshite Quarterly has published two double issues per year, globally distributed through Ingram Spark in a 9"×6", print on demand, perfect bound, flip-book format.
+The magazine's Portland offices were originally at NE 14th and Prescott.
 In 2003 the offices moved to NE Roth St.